elibroftw/cloud-copy/README.md

 # Cloud Copy

+Cloud Copy is under development because of mobile development struggles.

 Cloud Copy is a novel solution to clipboard management.
 It allows you to copy something on one device, and paste it directly into another, seamlessly.

-Cloud Copy differentiates itself from other clipboard applications by not depending on Chrome, or any browser you use.
+Cloud Copy is independet from any browser.
 Versatile accross all platforms, connect all your devices with a single account.